Views

 Who It's For

 This worksheet is designed for Grade 5 students who require a visual refresher on sensory systems.
 It is particularly effective for English Language Learners (ELLs) and students with IEPs who benefit from reduced text density and kinesthetic learning.
-Pair this resource with a sensory bin or a descriptive writing anchor chart for a comprehensive instructional block.
+Pair this resource with a sensory bin activity or a descriptive writing anchor chart for a comprehensive instructional block.